rancher/rancher.github.io/rancher/v1.6/en/rancher-services/storage-service/rancher-ebs/index.md

 ## Rancher EBS
 ---

-Rancher provides the ability to select AWS EBS volume as the backend container storage option.
+Rancher provides the ability to select AWS EBS volumes as the storage option for containers.

 ### Setting up Rancher EBS

-Before using Rancher-EBS, we need to launch Rancher-EBS catalog.
-After that, you should be able to see Rancher-EBS driver listed under Infrastructure/Storage.
+When setting up an [environment template]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/environments/#what-is-an-environment-template), you can select the **Rancher EBS** catalog item so that it will be available in any environment created from that environment template.

+Alternatively, if you already have an environment set up, you can select and launch Rancher EBS from the [catalog]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/catalog/).

+> **Note:** Some storage services may not be compatible with some container orchestration types (i.e. Kubernetes).
+Environment templates will restrict which ones are compatible based on orchestration, but all options are available from the catalog.

-To launch Rancher-EBS, you will need you own AWS accessKey and secretKey to be able to launch AWS EBS volume.
+In order to launch Rancher EBS, you will need an AWS Access Key and Secret Key that has the permissions to launch AWS EBS volumes.

-### Rancher-EBS Driver Options
+### Using Rancher EBS in the UI

+### Using Rancher EBS in a Compose File

 Rancher-EBS provides the following options when creating the EBS volume: